Chile national football team: Consolidation of the golden generation (2013−2017)

 With Sampaoli, Chile were able to qualify for 2014 FIFA World Cup by finishing third in the qualifier.
-The team caused a strong impression by eliminating the defending champion Spain by 2–0 win at the group stage and reaching to the round of 16, where Chile held a dramatic 1–1 draw against the host nation Brazil after 120 minutes playing time, then only lost 2–3 on the penalty shoot-out.
+The team caused a strong impression by eliminating the defending champion Spain by 2–0 win with goals from Vargas and Aranguiz.
+Chile also won at the group stage 3–1 against Australia with Beausejour scoring for the second time in a row in a World Cup, a record, and reaching the round of 16, despite losing 0–2 to the Netherlands.
+Chile held a dramatic 1–1 draw against the host nation Brazil after a powerful shot from Mauricio Pinilla that hit the post in the 119th minute of extra time.
+Then only lost 2–3 on the penalty shoot-out, eventually ranked as 9th in the tournament.
+This ment the third time in a row that Chile lost to Brazil in the round of 16 after their participation in the 1998, 2010 and 2014 World Cups.

 At the 2015 Copa América where Chile was the host, the team won their first game against Ecuador, with 2–0 win.
 In their second game, Chile drew 3–3 against Mexico.
 Chile advanced to the knockout stage as Group A winners with 7 points and most goals scored of any team in the tournament (10).
 The team later defeated the defending champion Uruguay in the quarterfinals and Peru in the semi-finals.
 In the final, Chile defeated Argentina on penalties (4–1) after a 0–0 draw, to win their first Copa America title.